medialab/minet/docs/cli.md

   -g {chrome,chromium,edge,firefox,opera}, --grab-cookies {chrome,chromium,edge,firefox,opera}
                                                   Whether to attempt to grab cookies from your computer's browser (supports "firefox", "chrome", "chromium", "opera" and "edge").
   -H HEADERS, --header HEADERS                    Custom headers used with every requests.
-  --resume                                        Whether to resume from an aborted report.
-  --standardize-encoding                          Whether to systematically convert retrieved text to UTF-8.
+  --insecure                                      Whether to allow ssl errors when performing requests or not.
   -o OUTPUT, --output OUTPUT                      Path to the output report file.
 By default, the report will be printed to stdout.
+  --resume                                        Whether to resume from an aborted report.
   -s SELECT, --select SELECT                      Columns to include in report (separated by `,`).
+  --standardize-encoding                          Whether to systematically convert retrieved text to UTF-8.
   -t THREADS, --threads THREADS                   Number of threads to use.
 Defaults to 25.
   --throttle THROTTLE                             Time to wait - in seconds - between 2 calls to the same domain.
 Defaults to 0.2.
   --timeout TIMEOUT                               Maximum time - in seconds - to spend for each request before triggering a timeout.
 Defaults to ~30s.